m-o-k-a/Processing/ALTERPONG/readme.txt

 *Adding with unstopable platform, and ball who take speed, it make the pong harder than ever !
 */

 /*
-*Upcoming in V0.4
-*Highscore saved in local for each game mode
-*/
-/*
 *Upcoming in V0.5
 *Sound Feedback